Tenured Faculty Annual Evaluation Practice

 8. The VCD will share the final list of faculty with Overall Unsatisfactory ratings with the Provost’s Office.

-9. The DD initiates the process for performance improvement for any faculty member receiving an Overall Unsatisfactory rating, an Overall Satisfactory with Warning rating in a category or, for any two of five years, receives an Overall Satisfactory – Needs Improvement rating.
+10. The DD initiates the process for performance improvement for any faculty member receiving an overall Unsatisfactory rating, an overall Satisfactory with Warning rating in a category, or its equivalent (see i.).

 2) Faculty Expectations and Options